The integral types WPARAM, LPARAM,

 The answer is obvious if you remember

-the history of WPARAM
+the history of WPARAM,

 or if you just look at the header file.

-The WPARAM
+The WPARAM is zero-extended,

-while LPARAM
+while LPARAM and LRESULT

 are sign-extended.

-If you remember that WPARAM
+If you remember that WPARAM used to be a WORD

-used to be LONG
+and LPARAM and LRESULT used to be LONG,

-then this follows from the fact that WORD
+then this follows from the fact that WORD is an unsigned type

-(therefore zero-extended) and LONG
+(therefore zero-extended) and LONG is a signed type

 (therefore sign-extended).